Building Cooperative Embodied Agents Modularly with Large Language Models: Experiments

-We extend the ThreeDWorld Transport Challenge \citep{gan2022threedworld} into a multi-agent setting with more types of objects and containers, more realistic objects placements, and support communication between agents, named ThreeDWorld Multi-Agent Transport (TDW-MAT), built on top of the TDW platform \citep{gan2020threedworld}, which is a general-purpose virtual world simulation platform.
-The agents are tasked to transport as many target objects as possible to the goal position with the help of containers as tools, without which the agent can transport only two objects at a time.
-The agents have the same ego-centric visual observation and action space as before with a new communication action added.

-\textbf{Setup} We selected 6 scenes from the TDW-House dataset and sampled 2 types of tasks in each of the scenes, making a test set of 12 episodes.
-Every scene has 6 to 8 rooms, 10 objects, and 4 containers.
-An episode is terminated if all the target objects have been transported to the goal position or the maximum number of frames (3000) is reached.

-\textbf{Metrics} We use the \textit{Transport Rate (TR)} as the evaluation metric, which is calculated as the fraction of the target objects successfully transported to the goal position, and calculate the \textit{Efficiency Improvements (EI)} similar to the previous as $\sum_{i=1}^N (\text{TR}_{multi, i}-\text{TR}_{single, i})/\text{TR}_{multi, i}$, where the $\text{TR}_{single, i}$ denotes the single agent's transport rate for episode $i$, and $\text{TR}_{multi, i}$ denotes the multiple agent's transport rate for episode $i$.

-\textbf{Rule-based Hierarchical Planner} We adopt the strong performing baseline from the original challenge, which is a Rule-based Hierarchical Planner with Frontier Exploration strategy, consisting of a rule-based high-level planner which selects one of the high-level plans from Exploration, Pick up an object, Pick up a container, and Place according to some human-defined rules and an A-star based planner to navigate with occupancy map and semantic map obtain and updated from the visual observation.
-The Frontier exploration strategy randomly samples a way-point from an unexplored area as a sub-goal for exploration.
+\textbf{Rule-based Hierarchical Planner(RHP)} is adopted from the strong performing baseline in the original ThreeDWorld Transport Challenge, which is a Hierarchical Planner with a high-level planner based on heuristics rules and a low-level A-start-based planner to navigate with semantic map, using Frontier Exploration strategy which randomly samples a way-point from an unexplored area as a sub-goal for exploration.

+\textbf{Multi-Agent Transformer(MAT)} is a MARL baseline that applies a centralized decision transformer to generate actions from shared observations~\citep{wen2022multi}.
+To apply MAT in our setting, we make the compromise to feed the oracle semantic map and the agent states as observation and stack up to 50 frames as an RL step since TDW-MAT is too hard for it with long-horizon and sparse reward signals.
+We train MAT on the training set with more details in Appendix.~\ref{app:mat}.

-\textbf{Implementation Details.} We instantiate our framework with the recent LLM GPT-4.
-We access GPT-4 from the OpenAI API\footnote{Our main experiments are done between 2023.5.1 and 2023.5.16} and use the parameter of temperature 0.7, top-p 1, and max tokens 256.
-We show an example prompt for the Reasoning Module for both environments in Appendix~\ref{app:prompt}.
+\textbf{Implementation Details.} We train a Mask-RCNN on the training set for the Perception Module and instantiate \textit{CoELA} with the most powerful LLM GPT-4 from the OpenAI API\footnote{Our main experiments are done between 2023.9.1-2023.9.28 and 2023.5.1-2023.5.16} with the default parameter of temperature 0.7, top-p 1, and max tokens 256 unless other stated.
+We also conduct experiments with Open LLM LLAMA-2-13b-chat \citep{touvron2023llama} and fine-tune a \textit{CoLLAMA} with LoRA \citep{hu2021lora} on a small set of human-filtered high-quality trajectory data collected with our agents.
+More details are deferred to the Appendix.~\ref{app:imp}.